-Sustainable Behavioral Solutions, led by Laurel Sisler, develops and delivers education, treatment plans, and programs that help individuals and organizations solve behavioral health challenges and ultimately achieve their goals.
+Sustainable Behavioral Solutions, led by Laurel Sisler, develops and delivers education, treatment plans, and programs that help individuals and organizations solve behavioral health challenges and identify and achieve their goals.

-Laurel enjoys behavioral health because she likes helping people identify their strengths and their motivation to reach their goals, and ultimately helping them to find joy, purpose, and peace.
+Laurel is passionate about helping people identify their strengths and motivation to reach their goals, ultimately helping them to find joy, purpose, and peace.

 She is a Licensed Clinical Social Worker (LCSW) and Addiction Specialist (LCAS).
-She holds a National Certificate in Tobacco Treatment Practice and is a Certified Supervisor Intern (for those in training to become LCAS).
+She holds a National Certificate in Tobacco Treatment Practice and is a Certified Supervisor Intern.
 She has a Master’s in Social Work (MSW) from UNC-Chapel Hill and a BA in Psychology from Duke University.

 Laurel grew up in Ontario, Canada, and currently lives in Hillsborough, NC with her husband and two children.
 Her hobbies include hiking, cycling, and porch-sitting.